 The latest available irrigation technology will be employed with the ability to disperse water, measure applied water and to validate landscape water savings.
 Additionally, this site will utilize sustainable management practices along with low water-use plants and landscape best management practices.

-Progress of SmartLandscape is well under way with six, cool season turf plots, two warm season turf plots, two turf alternative Kurapia plots, and multiple mixed landscape zones installed.
+Progress of SmartLandscape is well underway with eight, cool season turf plots, two warm season turf plots, two turf alternative Kurapia plots, and multiple mixed landscape zones installed.
 All of these installations utilize various cutting edge irrigation, water sensor technology, and water efficient plant species.
 SmartLandscape presents an exciting opportunity for students as the majority of the installations are led and implemented by student intern teams.
 Interns are exposed to hands-on-experience, leadership experience, as well as the opportunity to work directly with industry professionals, faculty and staff.

 - Demonstrate irrigation technology

-- Demonstrate best management practices
+Demonstrate best management practices

-- Measure and monitor landscape water use
+Measure and monitor landscape water use

-- Demonstrate low water use plant material
+Demonstrate low water use plant material

-- Provide "hands-on" educational opportunities for students
+Provide "hands-on" educational opportunities for students

-- Connect industry professionals with academic researchers & students
+Connect industry professionals with academic researchers & students

-- Conduct science-based research
+Conduct science-based research

-- Demonstrate water conserving & efficient landscapes
+Demonstrate water conserving & efficient landscapes

-- Connect junior college horticultural programs
+Connect junior college horticultural programs

-Elizabeth Traynham Estate
+•Elizabeth Traynham Estate